33dudu/magicreator/docs/term2/05- Communicating Ideas.md

         <font color="white">
         ## :question:What is **WORLD**:world_map:

         ## From my perspective YIN&YANG would be the best word to describe the :white_circle::black_circle:**WORLD**:black_circle::white_circle:.
 The background on the left side is a trash mountain.
 But the TRA:moneybag:H with the hidden gold.
 Additionally, THE EYE, which has a shapeless-harmful effect, represents Mr. SOUNDs system:level_slider:.
-On the right side is the tropical island where i feel like a HOME:heart_white:, and my cutie TRA:moneybag:H friendssssss~~
+On the right side is the tropical island where i feel like a HOME:heart:, and my cutie TRA:moneybag:H friendssssss~~

         ## <font color="red"> :question:What do we do </font color>